Page cover

 • Payments support USDT/USDC on EVM and SVM networks 2.
 Payout assets Please confirm that your connected wallet matches the correct network in your account settings.

-• On/Off-Ramps support 450+ assets across 30+ networks.
-When creating Ramp orders, ensure that your selected asset type matches the corresponding wallet address.
+• On/Off-ramps support 100+ assets across 30+ networks for large-volume buy and sell crypto transactions.
+When creating ramp orders, ensure that your selected asset type matches the corresponding wallet address.

 • In Mainnet wallet configuration is fully flexible — developers can specify either an EVM or SVM address as the payout primary wallet > coindpay.xyz/account/payoutsarrow-up-right